cvYouTian/FADRNet/README.md

-# FADRNet: Frequency-aware dynamic resampling network for infrared small target detection
+# Infrared small target detection based on DCT-driven frequency analysis and dynamic spatial alignment
 The code will be available once the paper is accepted.